janamilovanovic-tomtom/test/roundabouts.md

 ### SLG logic for multi-lane roundabouts

 Multi-lane roundabouts lane recommendation should be gathered from lane connectivity data.
 Typically, the rightmost lane is connected with the first exit.
 Second and third to the second exit.
 Leftmost lane to the 3rd and further exits.
 This principle, however, could be broken and lane connectivity In those cases the only way to know which lane should be recommended is to read lane markings which are usually drawn on the surface of the road.
 Generally, when lane connectivity is in place it should be used for gathering recommended lane.
-And only when all lanes are connected to the target exit equally, we should apply generic lane logic.
+And only when all lanes are connected to the target exit equally, we should apply generic lane logic. !!!
+The roundabouts are our greatest feature !!!

 **Generic Lane Logic**